iDang3r/Translator_x86/README.md

 # Translator_x86
 1) compiles my assembler language to Mac's Mach-o(64) executable file (use flag '-asm')
 2) translates my_CPU_code to Mac's Mach-o(64) executable file

+Input format:
+- name of input file
+- flag '-asm' (if need)

 To get more information use flag '-help'